 Don’t look at the long list of ingredients for this cipollini tart and think for a minute this is a difficult recipe, because it’s not.
-But it’s without a doubt one of the finest ones on our blog.
-I’ve made if for what seems like a ballroom full of guests, and everyone can’t get enough.
+It’s without a doubt one of the finest recipes on our blog.
+I’ve made if for what seems like a ballroom full of guests and no one can ever seem to get enough.

-There’s is one small caveat, though: Bleu de Gex isn’t the easiest cheese to find.
-But do some investigative work in your local markets, because the difference it makes is noticeable.–David Leite
+I do have one small caveat, though.
+Bleu de Gex isn’t the easiest cheese to find.
+Do some investigative work in your local markets, because the difference it makes is noticeable.–David Leite

 Bleu de Gex.
-What the hell is that, right?
-We asked the same thing–and more important, where can we find it?
-A scouring of New York City cheese shops and came up empty-handed.
-(Well, not really we had a refrigerator full of lovely cheeses….)
-If you can’t find the marvelous B de G cheese, fret not.
-You can substitute Bleu d’Auvergne (another illusive cheese), or good old Stilton.
-Trust us, your tart will be just as delicious, just as creamy, just as requested.
+Wondering what the heck is that?
+To be truthful, we asked ourselves the same thing the first time we encountered this recipe.
+More importantly, we also asked where can we find it?
+A scouring of New York City cheese shops left us empty-handed.
+(Well, not really, as we had a refrigerator full of some truly lovely cheeses…) If, like us, you can’t find the marvelous Bleu de Gex cheese, fret not.
+You can order it from iGourmet.com.
+Or you can substitute Bleu d’Auvergne (another elusive cheese) or good old Stilton.
+Trust us, your tart will still be delicious, creamy, and requested time and again by friends and family.

 Special Equipment: 10-inch tart pan with a removable bottom

 - For the cipollini

 - 1 1/2 pounds cipollini onions, peeled and quartered

 - 1 tablespoon finely sliced sage leaves